florianneukirchen/qgis_scripts/doc/custom_crs.md

 `crs_sat(lat=40, lon=0, h=5000000, azi=0, tilt=0, setproject=False, savecrs=False)`
 :   Create a custom tilted perspective projection centered on lat, lon.

     This projections mimics the view of earth from a satellite in h meters altitude.
+    Nice for insets showing the area of interest.
+For best results, only use the upper part of the resulting "globe" and eventually also rotate the map view.
     Parameters:
         lat (float): Latitude (degrees)
         lon (float): Longitude (degrees)